Northern Ontario Development Program

 - Increased number of value-added products, processes or services developed and commercialized to enhance productivity and competitiveness in key sectors in Northern Ontario.

-Applications will be evaluated on their ability to support the objectives of FedNor’s priorities and meet the following criteria:
+Detailed Submissions (Phase Two) will be evaluated on their ability to support the objectives of FedNor’s priorities and meet the following criteria:

 - Applicant can demonstrate it has an established track record in the delivery of projects;